Anani200/image-resizing-using-s3-lambda-sns/README.md

 # Image Resizing using AWS S3, Lambda, and SNS

-This project demonstrates how to automatically resize images uploaded to an S3 bucket using AWS Lambda and notify via SNS.
+This project demonstrates how to automatically stylize images uploaded to an S3 bucket using AWS Lambda and notify via SNS.

 ## Prerequisites

 - AWS Account
 - AWS CLI configured
 - Python 3.x
+- Node.js 18+
 - Boto3 library
 - Pillow library